Yea-Nick/telegram-mini-app-parser/README.md

 - **Extendable**: Inherit the abstract `TelegramMiniAppParser` to customize parsing logic.
 - **Proxy support**: Supports using proxy servers for parsing.
-- **Telegram userbot rotation**: Use multiple userbots with different proxies not to be rate-limited by a Mini App.
+- **Telegram userbot Round-Robin rotation**: Use multiple userbots with different proxies not to be rate-limited by a Mini App.
 - **Timeout control**: Manage worker timeouts between parsing iterations.
 - **Flexible Configuration**: Configure the bot, authentication endpoint, and more.